These are some more popular projects. If you want a quick run through of what I do, this will give you an idea:

 For me, art is a bridge that connects uncommon, idealistic, or even radical ideas with everyday life.
 I carefully craft various conditions where I can discuss these ideas with people and have a mutually meaningful exchange.
 Often this means working collaboratively with the audience, bringing them into the process or even having them physically complete the work.

 I want my art to be relevant to those outside the gallery – say, at the nearest bus stop – to reach them in ways that are engaging and fun.
 I intend what I do to be funny, but at the core of each piece there is also a solemn critique.
-It’s important to be able to laugh while actively questioning the various power structures at work in our daily lives.
+It’s important to be able to laugh while actively battling the various power structures at work in our daily lives.

 I have the unabashedly optimistic belief that art changes the way people look at the world.
 That belief fuels a pragmatic approach to bring about those changes.